boaks/zephyr-coaps-client/docu/BUILDTRACK.md

 That takes a while (couple of minutes).
 It downloads zephyr, the Nordic Semiconductor SDK and the tinydlts zephyr module.

-Currently the demo uses the [feature/connection_id](https://github.com/eclipse/tinydtls/tree/feature/connection_id) branch of tinydtls.
-When that feature branch gets merged into main, this demo will be switched to that.
+Currently the demo switched back to the [zephyr-cid-develop](https://github.com/boaks/tinydtls/tree/zephyr_cid_develop) branch of my tinydtls fork.
+This is only intended for temporary convenience because currently many PRs are pending at the eclipse repo and it will take some time to get them merged into "develop" or "main" there.
+When done, this demo will be switched to that eclipse repo.

 ### Download the Sources into an available zephyr workspace